-Repeat proteins are abundant in eukaryotic proteomes.
+Repeat proteins are an abundant class in eukaryotic proteomes.
 They are involved in many eukaryotic specific functions, including signalling.
-For many of these proteins, the structure is not known, as they are difficult to crystallise.
-Today, contact predictions based on direct coupling analysis and lately, deep learning often provide sufficient information to predict the structure of many protein families.
-However, the unique sequence features present in repeat proteins have been a challenge to use direct coupling analysis for predicting contacts.
-Here, we show that deep learning-based methods (DeepMetaPsicov (DMP) or PconsC4) are more useful for predicting both intra- and inter-unit contacts among a comprehensive set of repeat proteins.
-In a benchmark dataset of 815 repeat proteins about one third can be correctly modelled and among 49 PFAM families lacking a protein structure, we produce models of eleven families with estimated high accuracy.
+For many of these families, the structure is not known.
+Recently, it has been shown that the structure of many protein families can be predicted by using contact predictions from direct coupling analysis and deep learning.
+However, their unique sequence features present in repeat proteins is a challenge for contact predictions DCA-methods.
+Here, we show that using the deep learning-based PconsC4 is more effective for predicting both intra and interunit contacts among a comprehensive set of repeat proteins.
+In a benchmark dataset of 819 repeat proteins about one third can be correctly modelled and among 51 PFAM families lacking a protein structure, we produce models of five families with estimated high accuracy.

 Author Summary

 Repeat proteins are widespread among organisms and particularly abundant in eukaryotic proteomes.
-Their primary sequence presents repetition in the amino acid sequences that origin structures with repeated folds/domains.
-Although the repeated units often can be recognised from the sequence alone, often structural information is missing.
-Here, we used contact prediction for predicting the structure of repeats protein directly from their primary sequences.
+Their primary sequence present repetition in the amino acid sequences that origin structures with repeated folds/domains.
+Although the repeated units are easy to be recognized in primary sequence, often structure information are missing.
+Here we used contact prediction for predicting the structure of repeats protein directly from their primary sequences.
 We benchmark our method on a dataset comprehensive of all the known repeated structures.
-We evaluate the contact predictions and the obtained models for different classes of repeat proteins.
-Further, we develop and benchmark a quality assessment (QA) method specific for repeat proteins.
-Finally, we used the prediction pipeline for all PFAM repeat families without resolved structures and found that eleven of them could be modelled with high accuracy.
+We evaluate the contact predictions and the obtained models set for different classes of proteins and different lengths of the target, and we benchmark the quality assessment of the models on repeats proteins.
+Finally, we applied the methods on the repeat PFAM families missing of resolved structures, five of them modelled with high accuracy.

 Introduction

-Repeat proteins contain periodic units in the primary sequence that are likely the result of duplication events at the genetic level [1].
+Repeat proteins contain periodic units in the primary sequence that are likely the result of duplication event at the genetic level [1].
 Repeat proteins emerge through replication slippage [2] and double-strand break repair [3].
 This protein class is present in all genomes but is more frequent in eukaryotic organisms [4–6] where they are involved in a wide range of functions [7].
-In particular, due to their extended structures, repeat proteins often behave as molecular scaffolds in protein signalling or for protein complexes as WD40 domain [8], or ankyrin repeats [9,10].
+In particular, due to their extended structures repeat proteins often behave as molecular scaffolds in protein signalling or for protein complexes as WD40 domain [8], or ankyrin repeats [9,10].

-Repeat proteins are usually conserved among orthologs [4,11] while exhibiting a more accelerated evolution and divergence among paralogs [11].
+Repeat proteins are often conserved among orthologs [4,11] while exhibiting a more accelerated evolution and divergence among paralogs [11].

 A classification of repeat proteins was proposed by Kajava [12,13] based on the length of the repeat units and the tertiary structure of the repeat units.
 According to Kajava’s classification, there are five classes of repeat proteins.
-However, in this study, we ignore class I and II because there are no available structures for class I, and class II structures are folded in a coiled-coil structure possible to predict using other methods.
-Moreover, the extreme amino acid compositional bias of many of these proteins makes it difficult to identify the coevolving residues in these two classes.
+However, in this study, we ignore class I and II because there are no available structures for class I, and class II structures are folded in a coiled-coil structure easy to be predicted.
+Moreover, the extreme amino acid compositional bias of many of these proteins makes it very hard to find the coevolving residues in these classes.

-The dataset used in our study contains three classes of proteins divided into 20 subclasses by their secondary structure, according to RepeatsDB [14], Figure 1.
-The three types are; class III extended repeats (e.g. ɑ and β solenoids); class IV closed repeats structures (e.g. TIM and β barrels and β-propeller), and class V where the units appear as separate domains on a string.
-Further, in class V the repeat units are longer than in the other classes.
+The dataset used in our study contains three classes of proteins divided into 20 subclasses divided by their secondary structure, according to RepeatsDB [14] Fig 1.
+The three classes are class III containing extended repeats (e.g. ɑ and β solenoids), class IV containing closed repeats structures (e.g. TIM and β barrels and β-propeller), class V where the units appear as separate domains on a string.
+The units are also longer in class V than in other classes.

 Figure1.
 Repeats proteins classification.
-Representation of the repeats classes and subclasses as classified in repeatsDB 2.0 [14].
+Representation of the repeats classes and subclasses as classified in repeatsDB 2.0 [14]